themadcreator/gosper-rs/README.md

 representing arithmetic operations (+, -, *, /) between arbitrary continued
 fractions.

-The main benefit of this approach is that even if the operands have **infinite terms** (such as representations of transcendental numbers, e.g π), consuming enough terms of the operands can bound the next term of the result to within an integer range.
+The main benefit of this approach is that even if the operands are **non-terminating** continued fractions (such as representations of transcendental numbers, e.g π), consuming enough terms of the operands can bound the next term of the result to within the range of a single integer.

 In this way, the terms of the result can be read off one at a time, and computation can be discontinued when the desired accuracy is attained.